miguelfdezc/fullstack-assignment/README.md

      - `service-build` Builds the corresponding Docker images.
      - `backend-run` Executes just once the service.. _Requires having the platform up (you can use make backend-up)_
      - `backend-dev` Executes the service each time the code changes. _Requires having the platform up (you can use make backend-up)_

+- The _services/front-end_ directory holds the code for the Front-end.
+The following make commands are available:
+     - `frontend-build` Builds the corresponding app dist files.
+     - `frontend-dev` Runs the front-end service locally (accessible at http://localhost:4200). _It will install the dependencies (requires having a local installation of node)._
 ---

-# backend-assignment
+# fullstack-assignment
-Backend position skill assessment home assignment.
+Full-Stack position skill assessment home assignment.

 **[Place here any extra documentation or comments you want us to have.]**